SoundBuddies/SBVirtualMidiDevice/README.md

     midi.sendSysEx([0xF0, 0x01, 0x02, 0x03, 0xF7])

 I recommend to use the Swift Packet Manager under Xcode 11 to embed the source code.
 But you can also copy the single .swift source file directly into your project.
+Minimum system requirements are macOS 10.12 and it has been written with Swift 5.1 but should be backward compatible to Swift 3 (I guess...).

 Have fun!